 Imagine going to a lecture hall that automatically transforms into a banquet hall with minimal human effort.

-This is truly an option at the The Plenary Melbourne Convention and Exhibition Centre.
+This is truly an option at the the Plenary Melbourne Convention and Exhibition Centre.
 Recently a guest from Australia enlightened me….so I am excited to pass this along.
-Check out this place out in action at the link below!
+Check out this place out in action!

 Congratulations to the St. Louis Science Center, which is celebrating the 50th anniversary of the James S. McDonnell Planetarium today!
 This hyperboloid structure, designed by HOK Founding Partner Gyo Obata, opened on April 16, 1963, in Forest Park.